PBH-BTN/trunker/readme.md

 | useAnnounceIP       | Allow peer to announce its IP in the query string.                                             | true           |
 | enableEventProducer | Send peer event to the mq.
 Caution: This will produce tons of message.                         | false          |

+JSON config is also supported with env `TRUNKER_CONFIG`.
 ## Benchmark

 CPU: 4 Cores ARM64 Oracle Cloud